modelscope/evalscope/README.md

 ```

 ### Evaluation Backend
-Eval-Scope supports using third-party evaluation frameworks to initiate evaluation tasks, which we call Evaluation Backend.
+EvalScope supports using third-party evaluation frameworks to initiate evaluation tasks, which we call Evaluation Backend.
 Currently supported Evaluation Backend includes:
-- **Native**: Eval-Scope's own **default evaluation framework**, supporting various evaluation modes including single model evaluation, arena mode, and baseline model comparison mode.
+- **Native**: EvalScope's own **default evaluation framework**, supporting various evaluation modes including single model evaluation, arena mode, and baseline model comparison mode.
-- [OpenCompass](https://github.com/open-compass/opencompass): Initiate OpenCompass evaluation tasks through Eval-Scope.
+- [OpenCompass](https://github.com/open-compass/opencompass): Initiate OpenCompass evaluation tasks through EvalScope.
 Lightweight, easy to customize, supports seamless integration with the LLM fine-tuning framework [ModelScope Swift](https://github.com/modelscope/swift).
-- [VLMEvalKit](https://github.com/open-compass/VLMEvalKit): Initiate VLMEvalKit multimodal evaluation tasks through Eval-Scope.
+- [VLMEvalKit](https://github.com/open-compass/VLMEvalKit): Initiate VLMEvalKit multimodal evaluation tasks through EvalScope.
 Supports various multimodal models and datasets, and offers seamless integration with the LLM fine-tuning framework [ModelScope Swift](https://github.com/modelscope/swift).
-- **ThirdParty**: The third-party task, e.g. [ToolBench](evalscope/thirdparty/toolbench/README.md), you can contribute your own evaluation task to Eval-Scope as third-party backend.
+- **ThirdParty**: The third-party task, e.g. [ToolBench](evalscope/thirdparty/toolbench/README.md), you can contribute your own evaluation task to EvalScope as third-party backend.

 #### OpenCompass Eval-Backend

 To facilitate the use of the OpenCompass evaluation backend, we have customized the OpenCompass source code and named it `ms-opencompass`.
 This version includes optimizations for evaluation task configuration and execution based on the original version, and it supports installation via PyPI.
-This allows users to initiate lightweight OpenCompass evaluation tasks through Eval-Scope.
+This allows users to initiate lightweight OpenCompass evaluation tasks through EvalScope.
 Additionally, we have initially opened up API-based evaluation tasks in the OpenAI API format.
 You can deploy model services using [ModelScope Swift](https://github.com/modelscope/swift), where [swift deploy](https://swift.readthedocs.io/en/latest/LLM/VLLM-inference-acceleration-and-deployment.html) supports using vLLM to launch model inference services.

 ##### Installation